Skip Navigation

 Transparency & Traceability

-Our 2022 volume for paper based packaging materials was approximately 325,000 metric tonnes.
-Based on our latest supply chain mapping assessment, we mainly source paper based packaging materials from the following countries / regions:
+Our 2023 volume for paper based packaging materials was approximately 336,000 metric tonnes.
+Based on our latest completed supply chain mapping assessment, we mainly source paper based packaging materials from the following countries / regions:

 • United States (28.2%)